madromas/blog/README.md

 # Simple, lightweight community blog
 Another simple blog.
 This is working, but unfinished blog.
+Running on php 8.2.
 Some files are missing.
 Overall usable.
 Translated to English.
 Anyone can fork it, and contribute to it.

 ![Screenshot 2025-06-06 201533](https://github.com/user-attachments/assets/d5456dfe-a2b3-4507-b245-bc8c56e3d7f9)